The trust, which would manage these schools "would be under control

 The college was originally affiliated with the University of Calcutta and subsequently got affiliated with the university of Â Allahabad in 1885.
 Near the turn of the century, the college began publishing its own magazine, The Aligarian, and established a Law School.

-Amar Ujala Results provides you the latest Indian board, university and entrance examination results.
-Also get admission notifications, counselling information and career tips.
-Register on Amar Ujala Results to get results on mobile and email for UP board, Uttarakhand board, Jharkhand board, Himachal Pradesh board, Haryana board, AP (Andhra Pradesh) board, WB (West Bengal) board and Gujarat board exams.
-Join discussions on Buzz+ forum.
+Amar Ujala Results website aims to cater to the latest Board, University and Sarkari Naukri Results; along with the latest notifications, on Admit Card, Answer Key, Counselling dates and Career/ Exam Preparation tips.
+Register on Amar Ujala Results Website for fastest results on UP board, Uttarakhand board, Jharkhand board, Himachal Pradesh board, Haryana board, AP (Andhra Pradesh) board, WB (West Bengal) board, and Gujarat board exams.